 Sign #1: You constantly feel like you’re walking on eggshells

-One of the most common feelings you experience with narcissist people is that you constantly feel like you’re walking on eggshells.
+One of the most common feelings you experience with narcissistic people is that you constantly feel like you’re walking on eggshells.
 You feel like you might be summoned at any moment to discuss how you haven’t met their expectations, or have disappointed them in some way.
 Common communication styles include the use of aggression to express anger and rage, which may also show up as physical abuse at the extreme end.

 Because the narcissist has such an inflated sense of self, they often view people in their lives as objects that are there to meet their needs and expectations.
-As soon as they are disappointed, they will often criticise, blame and confront you.
-It’s this pervasive tension that you are picking up on in your relationship that leads you to be on tenterhooks and avoid assertiveness while waiting for the next confrontation or outburst.
+As soon as they are disappointed, they will often criticise, blame, and confront you.
+It’s this pervasive tension that you are picking up on in the relationship that leads you to be on tenterhooks and avoid assertiveness while waiting for the next confrontation or outburst.

 Sign #2: Your partner is obsessed with controlling all outcomes

 Another common trait of the narcissist is that they have a huge need to control situations and outcomes.
 Because of their grandiose view of themselves, they expect to be able to have people respond exactly as they want.

 In social situations, they will often have a very clear, pre-determined idea of what they want to have happen.
 If the social situation deviates from their plan they will often react with anger and blame.
 The idea of losing control for a narcissist is sometimes a terrifying thought so they will do all they can, including emotional manipulation, to ensure it does not happen.

 This can show up in something as small as the guests at a party not responding in the way the narcissist expects, or even with you arriving late a function hosted by your partner.
 While these might be events you or I might not even register, the narcissist can experience this as a gross loss of control and take it as a personal affront.